chakorabdellatif/ops-if/README.md

 This happens every time.
 The tooling exists — Grafana, PagerDuty, GitHub Actions — but nothing connects it.
 Each system fires its own alert in isolation, and a human has to assemble the full picture under pressure.

-**incident-lens** holds that picture continuously, so by the time a human looks, the work is already done.
+**ops-if** holds that picture continuously, so by the time a human looks, the work is already done.

 ---